ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 4. For the **Namespace** field, choose `example-health` which is the name of the project your app resides in.

-5. You should be able to see the CPU and Memory usage for your application.
+5. Notice the CPU and Memory usage for your application.
 In production environments, this is helpful for identifying the average amount of CPU or Memory your application uses, especially as it can fluctuate through the day.
-We'll use this information in the next section to set up auto-scaling for our pods.
+Auto-scaling is one way to handle fluctuations and will be demonstrated a little later.

     <p  style="width: 50%;">

     ![Grafana also project](images/solution55-openshift-ibm-cloud-hidden/ocp43-grafana-cpu.png)
     </p>

-5. There is a lot more we could investigate with Grafana, but we are going to closely examine {{site.data.keyword.la_short}} in more detail later.  {{site.data.keyword.la_short}} provides log analysis for {{site.data.keyword.openshiftshort}} and the other IBM Cloud Services in a single managed service.
+5. There is a lot more to investigate with Grafana, but instead the fully managed cloud {{site.data.keyword.la_short}} service will be covered in detail later.  {{site.data.keyword.la_short}} provides log analysis for {{site.data.keyword.openshiftshort}} and the other IBM Cloud Services in a single managed service.

 ### Prometheus